cyanreg/avtransport/draft-qstream-spec.md

 For raw video encapsulation, the `codec_id` in the [data packets](#data-packets) MUST be 0x52415656 (`RAVV`).

-The `init_data` field MUST be laid out as follows order:
+The `init_data` field MUST be laid out in the following way:

 | Data                  | Name               | Fixed value | Description                                                                                                                             |
 |:----------------------|:-------------------|------------:|:----------------------------------------------------------------------------------------------------------------------------------------|